Introduction

 Organization

-The lectures will be delivered in a traditional classroom format (at the Mathematics Department of the University of Lille, Cité Scientifique campus in Villeneuve d’Ascq) and, simultaneously, as online video-conferences for remote participants (for exterior students).
+The lectures were delivered in a traditional classroom format (at the Mathematics Department of the University of Lille, Cité Scientifique campus in Villeneuve d’Ascq) and, simultaneously, as online video-conferences for remote participants (for exterior students).
 The lessons will be recorded and the recordings will be made publicly available shortly after the lectures.

 Contact: benoit.fresse[chez]univ-lille[point].fr / https://pro.univ-lille.fr/benoit-fresse/